soniamartis/my-qt-list/ds_algo/patterns/graphs.md

 # Graphs

 ## Notes
-- In both graph travesals BFS and DFS, we need to maintain visited array to make sure we are not visiting the same node twice, esp. for undirected graphs
+- In both graph traversals BFS and DFS, we need to maintain visited array to make sure we are not visiting the same node twice, esp. for undirected graphs

 ### BFS Pattern
 - Best for finding nodes closest from root